ashishtiwari1993/ashish.one/content/blogs/min-gram-and-max-gram-elasticsearch.md

 tags: ["elastic","min_gram","max_gram","tokenizer","elasticsearach"]
 draft: false
 categories: "Elastic"
+description: "A practical guide to choosing the right min_gram and max_gram values for the Elasticsearch ngram tokenizer to avoid storage bloat."
 ---

 I was working on elasticsearch and the requirement was to implement like query “%text%” ( like mysql %like% ).
 We could use wildcard, regex or query string but those are slow.
 Hence i took decision to use [ngram token filter](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/analysis-ngram-tokenfilter.html) for like query.
 It was quickly implemented on local and works exactly i want.